 As a shared community space for different users, visitors to Chestnut Nature Park (South) can look forward to a range of recreational activities such as hiking, mountain biking and bird watching.
 Bird lovers will be able to spot globally threatened species such as the Straw-headed Bulbul, globally vulnerable species such as the Brown-chested Jungle Flycatcher, as well as species such as the Banded Woodpecker, Orange-bellied Flowerpecker and Little Spiderhunter.
 Chestnut Nature Park (South) is also home to animals such as the Spiny Hill Terrapin and the Cinnamon Bush Frog.

 The biking trails at Chestnut Nature Park (South) are classified as moderately difficult to extremely difficult.
 There are also shelters with informative map boards.
 From mid-2016 onwards, park users can look forward to a kiosk where they can rent and wash bikes as well as buy pre-packaged snacks.
 When the 64ha Chestnut Nature Park (North) is completed in late 2016, there will be a total of 5km of hiking trails and 6km of biking trails.
-More details of the things to do at Chestnut Nature Park (South) can be found in Media Factsheet B.

 As part of the ongoing habitat enhancement programme to augment NParks’ biodiversity conservation efforts.
 Chestnut Nature Park has been planted up with native tree species.
 Examples of these native tree species are the Braided Chestnut (Castanopsis inermis), Singapore Walking-Stick Palm (Rhopaloblaste singaporensis) and the Jelutong (Dyera costulata).
 These native tree species will allow animals to thrive by improving the ecological connectivity between green spaces so that animals may move around safely.
-Details on the flora and fauna in Chestnut Nature Park (South) can be found in Media Factsheet B.